mshwarzberg/exif-utils/README.md

 ## Installation

-You can easily install ExifUtil in your Node.js project using npm:
+Install ExifUtil in your Node.js project using npm:

 ```bash
 npm install exif-utils